couchbaselabs/docs-ng/content/couchbase-manual-2.1/introduction-to-couchbase-server.markdown

 items to disk, the system may return errors indicating there is not enough space.
 This will continue until there is available memory.
-The process of removing data from the caching to make way for the actively used information is called **Unhandled:** `[:unknown-tag :firstterm]`, and is controlled automatically through thresholds set on each configured bucket in your Couchbase Server Cluster.
+The process of removing data from the caching to make way for the actively used information is called `ejection`, and is controlled automatically through thresholds set on each configured bucket in your Couchbase Server Cluster.

 ![](images/couchbase-060711-1157-32_img_300.jpg)